Adaptive virtual element methods with equilibrated fluxes: Numerical results on the local flux reconstruction

 Differently from the low order case, in Tables~\ref{table:nr-local-high} and~\ref{table:nr-local-high-Cartesian}, we observe a loss of efficiency of the method.
-This is in accordance with the arguments detailed in Section~\ref{subsection:no-efficiency}.
-Interestingly enough, in accordance with Section~\ref{subsection:reliability-local}, the error estimator is however reliable and the oscillation in the equilibrated fluxes decay at high-order for both meshes.
+This is in agreement with the arguments detailed in Section~\ref{subsection:no-efficiency}.
+Interestingly enough, in agreement with Section~\ref{subsection:reliability-local}, the error estimator is however reliable and the oscillation in the equilibrated fluxes decay at high-order for both meshes.